 The Pediatric Muscular Dystrophy Program

 The Yale Pediatric Neuromuscular/MDA Clinic is one of only five pediatric clinics in New England that is supported, in part, by the Muscular Dystrophy Association (MDA).
 Families of children with muscular dystrophy or other childhood neuromuscular disorders can see a multidisciplinary team which includes a neurologist, cardiologist, pulmonologist, orthopedic surgeon, physical and occupational therapist, social worker, dietician, and care coordinator, as well as easy access to other specialties such as genetics.
 Basic diagnostic imaging, pulmonary function tests, and echocardiography occur on site.
 Members of the team may be seen together or separately, in one visit.
-The Co-Directors of the clinic are Dr. Geoffrey Miller, Professor of Pediatrics and Neurology, and Dr. Brian G Smith, Professor of Orthopedics.
+The Co-Directors of the clinic are Dr. Cristian Ionita, Clinical Associate Professor of Pediatrics and Neurology, and Dr. Brian G Smith, Professor of Orthopedics.
 Along with other members of the team, they provide comprehensive evaluation and clinical care.
 The clinic is located in Yale-New Haven Children’s Hospital’s Pediatric Specialty Center at One Long Wharf, One Long Wharf is a short drive from Yale New Haven Hospital and has free parking with ample spaces and easy access for individuals with impairments.